Brown County Public Records

 -

-Written Requests: Submit a written request to the relevant department specifying the records you need.
+Written Requests - Submit a written request to the appropriate department specifying the records sought.
+Requests should include:

 -